top of page

 The Role of a Personal Injury Lawsuit

 While most personal injury claims are resolved outside of court, there are cases where a lawsuit becomes necessary.
 If negotiations stall, you may have to file a lawsuit to proceed with your claim.
 Unfortunately, the legal process is time-consuming.
-It could take months or even years before a final decision is reached.
-Court hearings, legal motions, and discovery processes can significantly delay your case, and you should be prepared for the added time commitment involved.
+It could take months or even years for a final decision to be reached.
+Court hearings, legal motions, and discovery can significantly delay your case, and you should be prepared for the additional time commitment.

 Medical Records and Expert Testimony

 The full extent of your injuries can’t always be determined immediately.
 Medical records need to be gathered, reviewed, and analyzed.
-If your injuries are complex, it may be necessary to obtain expert testimony about the nature of the injuries and their long-term impact.
+If your injuries are complex, you may need expert testimony on their nature and long-term impact.
 Expert testimony, especially in complicated medical cases, takes time to secure and can extend the duration of your claim.

 The Need for Vocational Rehabilitation